conorhamill36/conorhamill36/README.md

 You can contact me through my LinkedIn: https://www.linkedin.com/in/conor-hamill-53961419a/ ⛓️ or email me directly: conorhamill36@hotmail.com. 📧

-Some data science podcasts I'm a fan of: TowardsDataScience and DataFramed. 🎧
+Some data science podcasts I'm a fan of: TowardsDataScience https://towardsdatascience.com/podcast/home and DataFramed https://www.datacamp.com/community/podcast. 🎧

 <!--